dssjoblom/rails-ansible-stack/README.md

      Rails database.yml as well, will be exported to RAILS_DATABASE_PASSWORD environment variable)
    * timezone - timezone to set on server
-   * rails_master_key - rails master key (from config/master.key, generate with e.g. rails:credentials:edit)
+   * rails_master_key - Rails master key (from config/master.key, generate with e.g. rails:credentials:edit)

    Test the environment: